Directly incurred costs - BBSRC

 • computing (recurrent cost of computing dedicated to the project only, for example stationery supplies and software licences, not costs associated with use of central computing facilities)

 • publication costs (within the period of the grant) associated with research outputs, other than journal articles and conference papers, such as books, monographs, critical editions, catalogues etc. Full justification for such costs must be provided.
-However, publication costs including open access charges, page charges and reprints associated with peer reviewed journal articles and conference papers must not be included in the application
+Publication costs including open access charges, page charges and reprints associated with peer reviewed journal articles and conference papers must not be included in the application

 • consultancy fees